-Each class has been given their outdoor classroom dates for this term.
+Each term, outdoor classroom dates for the school are issued on SchoolPing.
 Please put them in your calendar.

-Please note, on occasions these time may change but you would recieve a text message if this was to occur.
+Please note, on occasions these dates may change but you would recieve a text message if this was to occur.

 PLEASE MAKE SURE YOU BRING WELLIES AND SUITABLE COAT, HAT AND GLOVES.

 WELLIES ARE ESSENTIAL TO AVOID TREADING MUD INTO SCHOOL Thank you!

 The outdoor classroom dates for each term are available to download via the Letters Home tab under ‘News and Events’.